Operation Engage DMV

-- DEA’s Citizens Academy: DEA recognizes the importance of forging strong alliances with local communities and maintain collaborative relationships with community leaders.
-DEA’s Citizens Academy offers community members the opportunity to understand the world of federal drug law enforcement and the important role the DEA and the community play, together, in combating drug trafficking, drug abuse, and related violence.
+- DEA’s Citizens Academy: DEA recognizes the importance of forging strong alliances with local communities and maintaining collaborative relationships with community leaders.
+DEA’s Citizens Academy offers participants the opportunity to understand the world of federal drug law enforcement and the important role DEA and the community together, play in combating drug trafficking, drug abuse and related violence.

-- Other Community Outreach Programs: DEA, along with stakeholder involvement, will concentrate efforts in the communities most affected by opioid misuse.
+- Community Outreach Programs: DEA, along with stakeholder involvement, will concentrate efforts in the communities most affected by opioid misuse.
 In those targeted communities, the Washington, D.C.
-Field Division will participate in facilitating prevention strategies to include, but not limited to, drug prevention training and technical assistance for communities, coalition outreach, and prescription drug take back events.
+Field Division will participate in facilitating prevention strategies to include, but not limited to, drug prevention training and technical assistance for communities, coalition outreach, and prescription drug take back events to name a few.

 These are only a few of the many resources and opportunities we have available to share with our communities.

-I invite you, and your families, to explore our Operation Engage webpage to learn about the many resources we have available and events we have to offer.
+I invite you, and your families, to explore our Operation Engage webpage to learn about the many resources we have available.
 Learning as a family, early on, is the first step in avoiding drug experimentation, drug misuse, drug addiction, and all related behaviors that are plaguing our communities.

 What Are Opioids?

 Though some people still refer to all drugs as “narcotics,” today “narcotic” refers to opium, opium derivatives, and their semi-synthetic substitutes.
 A more current term for these drugs, with less uncertainty regarding its meaning, is “opioid.”
 Examples include the illicit drug heroin and pharmaceutical drugs like OxyContin, Vicodin, codeine, morphine, methadone, and fentanyl.
 Learn more.

 The DEA Washington Division be hosting a number of community events for and with our partners across the DMV this year under Operation Engage.